-Charitable organizations - including MAZON's nationwide partners on the front lines - are not set up to feed every hungry person in their communities.
-Food pantries and soup kitchens were created to provide support during temporary or emergency situations, not to solve systemic problems.
+Charitable organizations are not set up to feed every hungry person in their communities.
+Food pantries and distribution programs were created to provide support during temporary or emergency situations, not to solve systemic problems.
 Many are open only a few days a week and for a few hours of each day.
 They are largely volunteer run, often out of basements or closets at their local houses of worship, and they primarily distribute food that has been donated from within their communities.
-They simply could never have the capacity to feed the number of people who need help.
-Government nutrition programs, on the other hand, have the ability to help millions of people get the food they need to lead healthy lives.
+These programs simply could never feed the number of people who need help.
+Government nutrition programs, on the other hand, have the capacity and flexibility to help millions of people get the food they need to lead healthy lives with dignity and choice.

-ALL What are the costs of hunger for our country?
+3 ALL What are the costs of hunger for our country?

-Being hungry can be all-consuming and distracting, which in turn decreases productivity in working adults and negatively impacts the ability for unemployed individuals to find work.
+Being hungry can be all-consuming and distracting, which in turn decreases productivity in working adults and negatively impacts the ability for unemployed people to find work.
 Seniors are particularly vulnerable when it comes to food insecurity and face serious health risks from nutritional deficiencies.
-Without sufficient food and proper nutrition, children are at a much greater risk for developmental problems, chronic health conditions, and poor academic performance, and face reduced prospects for economic and professional achievement later in life.
+Without sufficient food and proper nutrition, children are at a much greater risk for developmental problems, chronic health conditions, and poor academic performance, and they face reduced prospects for economic and professional achievement later in life.
 The many personal costs of hunger are magnified at the national level.
-Hunger and food insecurity increases health expenditures, largely due to preventable diet-related chronic diseases.
 In both the short and long term, having a substantial population of people struggling with hunger impedes our country's economic prosperity for everyone.

-4 ALL How could so many individuals and families still suffer from hunger when we live in a society of tremendous wealth?
+ALL How could so many individuals and families still suffer from hunger when we live in a society of tremendous wealth?

-The best adjective to accurately describe the amount of food available in the United States is abundant.
-Yet food insecurity affects 1 out of every 8 people in America.
+The best adjective to accurately describe the amount of food available in the United States is "abundant."
+Yet, food insecurity affects astounding numbers of people in America.
 Hunger persists in this country not because of a lack of food, but because of a lack of political will.
 Now is the time to act and ensure that all people have access to affordable, nutritious food.

-MAZON's FIFTH QUESTION
+MAZON'S FIFTH QUESTION